Zeb Noland

 Zebuliah Noland (born August 16, 1997) is an American college football coach and former quarterback.
 He is the quarterbacks coach for Murray State University, a position he has held since 2024.
 He played college football for the Iowa State Cyclones, North Dakota State Bison, and South Carolina Gamecocks.
 He drew media attention upon being added to the Gamecocks roster, where he was named their starting quarterback, despite being a graduate assistant with the team.

 Early life

-Noland, the son of Travis and Julie Noland, was born in Watkinsville, Georgia.
-He played high school football at Oconee County High School under his father, a former Appalachian State quarterback.
+Noland, the son of Travis and Julie Noland.
+He played high school football at Oconee County High School in Watkinsville, Georgia under his father, a former Appalachian State quarterback.
 He earned all-region honors twice, and led the team to their first regional championship since 2004.
 Rated the No. 60 pro-style quarterback in his class by 247Sports, Noland received offers from Toledo, Middle Tennessee, Colorado State, Richmond, FIU, and Appalachian State.
 He ultimately committed to Appalachian State University on June 6, 2015, but later rescinded that commitment upon receiving an offer from Iowa State University.
 He signed a letter of intent and committed to Iowa State on December 21, 2015, and formally enrolled less than a month later.